Skip to main content

 Author and historian

-Both popular science and military history feature in my biography of the man who transformed the world of aero-engineering: JET MAN – The Making and Breaking of Frank Whittle, Genius of the Jet Revolution (published by Head of Zeus in December 2020, with a paperback edition in August 2021).
-Between 1929 and 1940 Whittle conceived, designed and built the first jet engine capable of powering an aeroplane in sustained flight.
-My account of this achievement seeks to give the reader a proper understanding of Whittle’s engine and how it worked.
+Between 1929 and 1940 Frank Whittle conceived, designed and built the first jet engine capable of powering an aeroplane in sustained flight.
+This account of his achievement seeks to give the reader a proper understanding of Whittle’s engine and how it worked.
 But Whittle’s story from 1940 onwards was inevitably shaped by the course of the Second World War.
 The book shows how and why the production of jet engines in wartime Britain slipped out of Whittle’s control and gave rise to a new future for the country’s aero-engineering industry – justifying the subtitle.

 Duncan Campbell-Smith’s sparkling new account of Standard Chartered Bank … is a door-stopping, desk-breaking heavyweight tome … of patient text and brilliantly evocative photographs.
 Campbell-Smith, a former banker and journalist, had access to Standard Chartered’s rich archive, and what emerges is work of painstaking scholarship.
 Multiple sources are woven together into a compelling record of imperial and post-imperial banking, the white men responsible and the lives they led.
 (Philip Augar in FT Weekend, 5-6 June 2021)